Loanbrwsk1/Documentations_of_projects/docs/en/script-post-installation-for-mint.md

 ### **Mint Customization**

-To display the `wallpapers` folder from _~/Images/_ in the wallpaper settings window:
+To display the `wallpapers` folder in the wallpaper settings window:

 - Right-click on the desktop > change desktop background

 - Click the "+" at the bottom left

-- Go to _Images_
+- Go to `Pictures`

 - Select `wallpapers`

 - Click _Open_ in the bottom right

 If you'd like to further customize Mint, check this [playlist](https://youtube.com/playlist?list=PL-xp5bZmT8148dNSbLTQBhEntfp_HeXfu&si=HTQfktPsC7zkXVnr).